Shadow Work: Connecting and Integrating With Your Suppressed Self

 This is precisely because individuals are free and rational – they are conscious.
 But the aspect that allows them to detach from the world is their capability for distancing.

-This notion of distancing is the very foundation of what allows man to re-examine and evaluate what is happening to him.
+This notion of distancing from one's shadow is the very foundation of what allows man to re-examine and evaluate what is happening to him.

 Without distancing, a lot of things may happen to us to a point that we simply let life see its way.